-This page is getting a little bit old and a little bit out-dated, but don’t get me wrong, just because it is, doesn’t mean that you have to quit using it – this page really does have a lot of great research material.
-However, I have created a newer version with more up-to-date information on Schwannoma of the Breast.
+This page is getting a little bit old but don’t get me wrong, just because it is, doesn’t mean that you have to quit using it – this page really does have a lot of great research material.
+However, I have a newer version with more up-to-date information on benign breast conditions including Schwannoma of the Breast.

-The concern with breast schwannoma is that a correct differential diagnosis is obtained, because they can resemble a malignant neoplasm (breast cancer) mammographically.
+The concern with a breast schwannoma is that medics make a correct differential diagnosis because they can resemble a malignant neoplasm (breast cancer) mammographically.

 For unknown reasons, these cells can sometimes grow in a neoplastic fashion which results in a benign tumor.
 But they are not always benign, however.
-There is the remote possibility of a Schwannoma developing malignant cellular characteristics, which is termed a malignant peripheral nerve sheath tumor of the breast.
+There is the remote possibility of a Schwannoma developing malignant cellular characteristics.
+If this is the case, specialists call it a malignant peripheral nerve sheath tumor of the breast.

 Susceptibility to breast schwannoma